 The “priority date” is found near the top of an I-130 Approval Notice or Receipt Notice.
 You want to make sure that the priority date is “current” since that is when the foreign national is able to start consular processing.
 In most cases, the National Visa Center will send you a notice that informs you a priority date is current.
 If you are unsure, the foreign national or I-130 petitioner can always call the National Visa Center (NVC).

 Two important things to note are: 1) make sure that you always notify NVC of changes in addresses; and 2) make sure to notify NVC in case the foreign national or petitioner’s circumstances change (foreign national marries/divorces, I-130 petitioner dies, etc.).
 This is important because that is how NVC will track the foreign national’s eligibility to start consular processing.
-So if the foreign national is a married son of a USC, then gets a divorce, his category changes from married son of USC (F-3) to unmarried son of USC (F-1).
+So if the foreign national is a married son of a USC, then hires a divorce attorney and gets a divorce, his category changes from married son of USC (F-3) to unmarried son of USC (F-1).
 That means he is now able to consular process sooner and therefore get his green card sooner.

 A priority date is considered “current” when it is earlier than the cut-off date published in the most recent Visa Bulletin for your visa country, and country numerical limits.
 An immigrant visa petition with a current priority date is eligible for processing after the first of that month.
 If you file too early, your application will be rejected.

 Step 1: Find your priority date as listed on the I-130 Receipt or Approval Notice.